cathymonkey/Unit2/Astro_CommunicationSystem/Astro_CommunicationSystem.md

   }
 }
 ```
 2st development story:-Creating this system for us were overall a very challenging experience for all members in our team.
 We were very new to coding in C++ and doing things related to Arduino, especially the LCD.
-Moreover,

 ![](https://github.com/BrightChanges/Unit-2/blob/main/Astro_arrays.png)
 Fig.3 Our system model on TinkerCad